NRHietala/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?

+- Accessibility is creating sites that are user friendly for all human beings regardless of internet speed, disability, or device.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+- responsive length units, fonts, and using media queries to fit multiple screen sizes

 3. How would you explain the concept of a variable to someone new to programming?

+- It's a container for data

 4. What is the purpose of using functions in code?

+- functions are reuable chuncks of code that preform specific tasks. devs are lazy and if we can write a program once to complete a task we will, also helps keep the code base clean by using the dry pricipal

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.